nspiller/template_data_pipelines/README.md

         └── workflow2.py
 ```
 ## Jupytext workflows
+Here are a few examples for how to convert between `.ipynb` and `.py` files using Jupytext.

 ### Manual conversion
 The simplest way to convert between `.ipynb` and `.py` files is to use the
 [Jupytext CLI](https://jupytext.readthedocs.io/en/latest/using-cli.html).